• Skip to main content

 Tanjoubi is the Japanese word for ‘birthday’, explained

 What does "tanjoubi" mean in Japanese?
-Native speakers say "tanjoubi" to mean 'birthday' in Japanese.
+Native speakers use tanjoubi to mean a 'birthday' in Japanese.
 Perhaps, some Japanese learners know this word as it is sometimes used in Japanese movies, songs, novels, manga, anime, and the like.
-In this blog post, however, I will explain it in detail based on its kanji …
+In this blog post, however, I will explain this word in detail based on its kanji …

 [Read more...] about Tanjoubi is the Japanese word for ‘birthday’, explained